 He was one of the earliest taijiquan teachers to teach tai chi publicly in the United States where the style is widely practised.
 And his students have continued to spread his routine around the world.

-Cheng Man-ching developed his 37 Forms routine by removing most of the repetitions of movements from the Yang Long 103 Forms routine, hence you will find it in a number of sources being referred to as the “Short Form”.
+Cheng Man-ching developed his 37 Forms routine initially by removing most of the repetitions of movements from the Yang Long 103 Forms routine, hence you will find it in a number of sources being referred to as the “Short Form”.

 The Traditional Sun Style of Sun Lu-Tang